eelopez515/covid-19-tracker/README.md

 # Covid-19 Tracker
-> A Simple Covid-19 tracker that shows you information dealing with the corona virus including the number of cases, the number of people recovered and the number of deaths by country or worldwide.
-The app also has a map that uses circles to point out the countries with the highest amount of cases, recoveries, or death.
+> A Covid-19 tracker that compiles and presents data in real-time from around the world in a clean, simple style.
+This includes the total number of cases, deaths, and recoveries per country and worldwide.
+The app uses a world map with population circles to represent the concentration of cases within each country, as well a combination of charts and graphs to display the figures as they update regularly.
 ## Table of contents
 * [General info](#general-info)
 * [Screenshots](#screenshots)